10 Ways to Get Your Program Started

-If you are not quite ready to implement a complete safety and health program, here are some simple steps you can take to get started.
-Completing these steps will give you a solid base from which to take on some of the more structured actions you may want to include in your program.
+If these recommended practices appear challenging, here are some simple steps you can take to get started.
+Completing these steps will give you a solid base from which to take on some of the more structured actions presented in the recommended practices.

-- Always set safety and health as the top priority.
+- Establish safety and health as a core value.
 Tell your workers that making sure they finish the day and go home safely is the way you do business.
 Assure them that you will work with them to find and fix any hazards that could injure them or make them sick.

 - Lead by example.
 Practice safe behaviors yourself and make safety part of your daily conversations with workers.

-- Provide training.
-Train workers on how to identify and control hazards in the workplace—using, for example, OSHA's Hazard Identification Training Tool.
+- Provide training..
+Train workers on how to identify and control hazards in the workplace, as well as report injuries, illnesses, and near misses.

 - Conduct inspections.
-Inspect the workplace with workers and ask them to identify any activity, piece of equipment, or material that concerns them.
-Use checklists, such as those included in OSHA's Small Business Handbook - PDF, to help identify problems.
+Inspect the workplace with workers and ask them to identify any activity, piece of equipment, or materials that concern them.
+Use checklists to help identify problems.